A coronary angiogram is a procedure performed by a trained cardiologist.

 Who Should Perform Rotational Atherectomy?

 Extensive training is crucial to the safe implementation of rotational atherectomy.
 Not all cardiologists can or should be performing this procedure.
 Watching this procedure is NOT the same as doing it with ones own hands.
-Being trained by some of Australia's most experience nterventional cardiologists with rotablator (Dr David Ramsay, Dr James Weaver, Dr Mark Sader), I have obtained a high level of practical experitse in this technique.
+Being trained by some of Australia's most experience interventional cardiologists with rotablator.
+I have obtained a high level of practical expertise in this technique.